Bengkulu: Ethnic groups

 Bengkulu is home to various indigenous ethnic groups.
-The Rejangs form the majority of the province with 60,4% of the population.
+The Rejangs form the majority of the province with 60.4% of the population.
 The second largest ethnic group is the Javanese forming around 24%.
-Other minority indigenous ethnic groups includes Lembak, Serawai, Pekal, Enggano, Pasemah, Minangkabau and Malays.
+Other minority indigenous ethnic groups includes Lembak, Serawai, Pekal, Enggano, Pasemah, Minangkabau and Bengkulu Malays.
 There is also non-indigenous ethnic groups that mostly came from other parts of Indonesia such as Sundanese, Javanese, Acehnese, Madurese, Batak, Chinese and others.

 Religion

-The 2010 census found 97.29% of the population as adherents to Islam and 2.04% as Christian.
-The remainder includes Hindus (0.22%) who are mostly Balinese migrants, Buddhists (0.13%), and "other" including traditional beliefs (0.32%).
+The 2022 data of Ministry of Religious Affairs found 97.69% of the population as adherents to Islam and 2% as Christian.
+The remainder includes Hindus (0.20%) who are mostly Balinese migrants, Buddhists (0.1%), and "other" including traditional beliefs (0.004%).

 Languages

 Like the rest of Indonesia, Indonesian is the official language for formal occasions, institutions, and government affairs while local languages are widely used in daily life.

 Most indigenous languages in Bengkulu belong to the Malayan group of Austronesian languages, such as Bengkulu Malay, Lembak, Pekal and Minangkabau varieties.
 The most widely spoken language in the province, Rejang, is the only Bornean language to be spoken in Sumatra (and one of three outside of Borneo other than Malagasy in Madagascar and Yakan in Basilan).